 We have supported Audubon's Upper Mississippi River Initiative through the Aveda Earth Month program since 2007, directly funding water quality work that helps protect and enhance river habitat for birds and other wildlife.

 Since 2010, we have collected used cell phones from our employees to donate to the Recycle for Rainforest Project sponsored by the Minnesota Zoo.
 Currently, funds from this program support the conservation efforts of the Goualougo Triangle Ape Project (GTAP) in the Republic of Congo (West Africa).

 We have supported animal relief during natural disasters, donating to the Animal Humane Society in the wake of Hurricane Katrina and to the National Wildlife Federation after the Gulf Oil Disaster.

 Over the past decade, our network has raised over $8 million for grassroots organizations that help protect endangered plants and their environs, including the animals therein.

 We support the Endangered Species Act and, in 2006, we sent more than 500,000 signatures from our network and guests to the United Nations and the White House to support it.

 We practice bee friendly gardening at our headquarters in Blaine MN and provide a honey bee haven with access to pesticide-free food, shelter and water.

-The handcrafted Nepal lokta bark paper for our holiday and year-round gifting boxes are Certified Wildlife Friendly® by the Wildlife Friendly Enterprise Network.
-Our commitment to purchasing this paper helps to protect 34,000 acres of forest, maintaining critical wildlife corridors for 21 endangered species, including the grey wolf, snow leopard and wild yak.
+The handcrafted Nepal lokta bark paper we purchase is Certified Wildlife Friendly® by the Wildlife Friendly Enterprise Network and protects 42,000 acres of forest, maintaining critical wildlife corridors for 21 endangered species, including the grey wolf, snow leopard and wild yak.